rxon54/Painel-do-Clima/README.md

 - **Smart Filtering**: Only processes "problematic" indicators (poor current state or worsening trends)
 - **Structured Prompting**: Seven narrative components from introduction to solutions
 - **Multi-Provider Support**: Uses LiteLLM for compatibility with OpenAI, Anthropic, Google, and other providers
-- **Observability**: Integrated with Langfuse for comprehensive LLM monitoring and debugging
+- **Observability**: Integrated with Langfuse via OpenTelemetry for comprehensive LLM monitoring and debugging
 - **Flexible Rendering**: Jinja2 templates for HTML, extensible to other formats
 - **Portuguese Focus**: All outputs in Brazilian Portuguese with accessible tone